DanialBruce/PublicProjects/UDP_senders_receiver/README.md

-These are very simple UDP application based on Socket module of Python.
+These are very simple UDP applications based on Socket module of Python.

 visit  https://docs.python.org/3/library/socket.html for official documentation.